RCIC-UCI-Public/rcs3-docs/docs/source/cloud/cloudmanage.rst

 Host IP Restrictions
 ^^^^^^^^^^^^^^^^^^^^

-When  :fname:`config/aws-settings.yaml` was localized, a set of valid IP subnetworks should have been declared to reflect your institution.
+When  :fname:`config/aws-settings.yaml` was localized, a set of valid IP subnets should have been declared to reflect your institution.
 The effect of this is that any host on these subnets that has a copy of the service account secrets can access the backup bucket.
 A tighter restriction is to limit specifically to the backup host IP address or its subnet.